-CERTIFICATION PURSUANT TO

-18 U.S.C.
-SECTION 1350,

-AS ADOPTED PURSUANT TO

-SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO 18 U.S.C.
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report of Opteum Inc. (the "Company") on Form 10-Q for the quarter ended June 30, 2006 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned officer, hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q/A of Opteum Inc. (the "Company") for the fiscal quarter ended June 30, 2006, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jeffrey J. Zimmer, Chairman of the Board, President and Chief Executive Officer of the Company, hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

 - 1. The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company at and for the periods indicated.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of, and for, the periods presented in the Report.

-August 7, 2006
+December 19, 2006

-/s/ Jeffrey J. Zimmer Jeffrey J. Zimmer Chief Executive Officer
+/s/ Jeffrey J. Zimmer Jeffrey J. Zimmer Chairman of the Board, President and Chief Executive Officer

-CERTIFICATION PURSUANT TO

-18 U.S.C.
-SECTION 1350,

-AS ADOPTED PURSUANT TO

-SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO 18 U.S.C.
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Quarterly Report of Opteum Inc. (the "Company") on Form 10-Q for the quarter ended June 30, 2006 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned officer, hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q/A of Opteum Inc. (the "Company") for the fiscal quarter ended June 30, 2006, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Robert E. Cauley, Vice Chairman of the Board, Senior Executive Vice President, Chief Financial Officer and Chief Investment Officer of the Company, hereby certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

 - 1. The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company at and for the periods indicated.
+The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of, and for, the periods presented in the Report.

-August 7, 2006
+December 19, 2006

-/s/ Robert E. Cauley Robert E. Cauley Chief Financial Officer
+/s/ Robert E. Cauley

+Robert E. Cauley

+Vice Chairman of the Board,

+Senior Executive Vice President,

+Chief Financial Officer and

+Chief Investment Officer